Cognition in Context

-I currently study Applied Linguistics at Georgia State University.
 I am a member of the learning analytics team at the National AI Institute for Adult Learning and Online Education (AI-ALOE).

 My perspective on language acquisition is that it is mostly a process of acquiring word knowledge, rather than grammatical knowledge.
 My research primarily focuses on developing metrics of word knowledge.
 I am exploring how these metrics can be combine with other tools to benefit assessment, dynamic feedback, and personalization in AI-assisted learning.

-(In progress) PhD in Applied Linguistics
+(In progress) PhD in Cognitive Science

 M.A. in Linguistics, TESOL specialization, 2021